 I figured I’d do a write up of software I use these days.

-anything, but because I just find it the easiest to use and configure.
+because I just find it the easiest to use and configure.

-package manager is also really simple, especially compared to
+also really simple, especially compared to

 I did briefly play around with using xonsh, because it’s an awesome project, but the startup time was a killer - 360ms is far too long for me.
 I worked on fixing it, but ultimately I stopped using it due to instability - it didn’t play nicely with capturing output of some processes, meaning they’d completely break, which was very annoying when I’m in the middle of trying to do something.
 I submitted a PR to fix it, but the original authors weren’t open to the change.
 No hard feelings, but it did mean that xonsh was inherently going to cause issues for me, so I stopped using it.

 One day I would like to implement my own shell that integrates a normal shell experience with Python, because it seems like an awesome idea.